 Temperature & Humidity

 Optimal temperatures for growing sunflowers are between 70 and 78 degrees Fahrenheit.
 But they are tolerant to high heat as long as their moisture needs are met.
 And they can handle somewhat chilly but sunny environments.
 Plus, they’re tolerant to high humidity, but they must have well-draining soil and good air circulation to prevent root rot and other disease.

 Sunflowers appreciate a fertilizer high in phosphorus and potassium to remind them that they’re supposed to set flowers on those tall stalks.
 If you have a rich, loamy soil, you might not need to supplement with fertilizer.
 But if you have poor soil, apply a slow-release fertilizer starting in the spring, following label instructions.
 Be careful not to overfeed your plants, which can cause the stalks to become spindly.

 Common Pests & Diseases

 Several pest and disease issues can affect sunflowers.
 Birds and rodents are very fond of the seeds.
-So if you’d like to save seeds for planting, cover the flower heads with netting to protect them from the pests.
 Moreover, the sunflower moth lays its eggs on the plant, and the larvae feed on the flower heads, tunneling and leaving holes in the seeds.
 Pesticides can help to control the moths.
 Similarly, you might have issues with beetles or caterpillars eating foliage.
 Sunflowers also can be prone to fungal diseases, including powdery mildew and rust.
 To avoid such diseases, provide adequate air circulation around your plants, and apply a garden fungicide as soon as you spot the first signs of infection.

 Information Courtesy of TheSpruce.com